04 - Home

 each morsel I take stock.

-Each bite to me a piece of key,
+Each bite to me a slice of key,

 at last the sweet release.